 Limitation of Remedies, Liability and Damages.
 THE PARTIES CONFIRM THAT THE EXPRESS REMEDIES AND MEASURES OF DAMAGES PROVIDED IN THE AGREEMENT SATISFY THE ESSENTIAL PURPOSES HEREOF.
 FOR BREACH OF ANY PROVISION FOR WHICH AN EXPRESS REMEDY OR MEASURE OF DAMAGES IS PROVIDED, SUCH EXPRESS REMEDY OR MEASURE OF DAMAGES SHALL BE THE SOLE AND EXCLUSIVE REMEDY, THE OBLIGOR’S LIABILITY SHALL BE LIMITED AS SET FORTH IN SUCH PROVISION AND ALL OTHER REMEDIES OR DAMAGES AT LAW OR IN EQUITY ARE WAIVED.
 IF NO REMEDY OR MEASURE OF DAMAGES IS EXPRESSLY PROVIDED IN THE AGREEMENT OR IN A TRANSACTION, THE OBLIGOR’S LIABILITY SHALL BE LIMITED TO DIRECT ACTUAL DAMAGES ONLY, SUCH DIRECT ACTUAL DAMAGES SHALL BE THE SOLE AND EXCLUSIVE REMEDY AND ALL OTHER REMEDIES OR DAMAGES AT LAW OR IN EQUITY ARE WAIVED.
 NEITHER PARTY SHALL BE LIABLE FOR CONSEQUENTIAL, INCIDENTAL, PUNITIVE, EXEMPLARY OR INDIRECT DAMAGES, LOST PROFITS OR OTHER BUSINESS INTERRUPTION DAMAGES, BY STATUTE, IN TORT OR CONTRACT, UNDER ANY INDEMNITY PROVISION OR OTHERWISE.
 IT IS THE INTENT OF THE PARTIES THAT THE LIMITATIONS HEREIN IMPOSED ON REMEDIES AND THE MEASURE OF DAMAGES BE WITHOUT REGARD TO THE CAUSE OR CAUSES RELATED THERETO, INCLUDING THE NEGLIGENCE OF ANY PARTY, WHETHER SUCH NEGLIGENCE BE SOLE, JOINT OR CONCURRENT, OR ACTIVE OR PASSIVE.

+Relationship of Parties.
+EnronSE in providing services and performing hereunder is acting as an independent contractor and does not undertake by this Agreement or otherwise to to assume any liability for the Allegheny’s business or operations.
+EnronSE has no fiduciary duty or other similar relationship to Allegheny.
+EnronSE has the sole right and obligation to supervise, manage, contract, direct, procure, perform or cause to be performed, all work to be performed by EnronSE hereunder.
+As to EnronSE’s provision of services under this Agreement, consistent with Section 10.15 hereof, Allegheny acknowledges the absence of any partnership or other form of relationship or association creating fiduciary duties from EnronSE to Allegheny, and represents and warrants to and agrees with EnronSE relating to EnronSE’s level of responsibility under this Agreement that EnronSE’s standard of care for its conduct in relation to this Agreement is that of a commercially reasonable person.

 Indemnification.
 ALLEGHENY WILL DEFEND, INDEMNIFY AND HOLD EnronSE HARMLESS FROM AND AGAINST ALL CLAIMS, DEMANDS AND CAUSES OF ACTIONS BROUGHT BY THIRD PARTIES INCLUDING COSTS, ATTORNEYS' FEES AND EXPENSES RELATING TO THIS AGREEMENT AND/OR THE SERVICES PROVIDED BY EnronSE UNDER THIS AGREEMENT, INCLUDING CLAIMS, DEMANDS AND CAUSES OF ACTIONS ARISING OUT OF THE JOINT, SOLE OR CONTRIBUTORY NEGLIGENCE OF EnronSE BUT EXCLUDING CLAIMS, DEMANDS AND CAUSES OF ACTIONS ARISING OUT OF THE WILLFUL MISCONDUCT OF EnronSE.
-The obligations of Allegheny under this Section 10.3 shall survive the termination of this Agreement.
+The obligations of Allegheny under this Section 10.4 shall survive the termination of this Agreement.